 - Guide program design to achieve outcomes by incorporating the best available evidence

 - Build technical capacity of country program staff to implement, measure and continuously improve programs

 - Influence the IRC, peer agencies and donors to use proven interventions and generate new evidence to achieve change in peoples’ lives

-PQU is comprised of seven Technical Units, all of which have deep expertise in their respective sectors: Education, Economic Wellbeing, Gender Equality, Governance, Health, Violence Prevention and Response, and Research Evaluation and Learning.
+TE is comprised of five Technical Units, all of which have deep expertise in their respective sectors: Education, Economic Wellbeing, Governance, Health, and Violence Prevention and Response.

 The Violence Prevention and Response Unit (VPRU) works to reduce people’s vulnerability to and support their recovery from violence, and promote transformative work for a future free from violence.
 The unit houses expertise in the fields of Child Protection, Protection and Rule of Law, and Women’s Protection and Empowerment to support women, children and other vulnerable groups through violence prevention programs that help stop violence before it happens and violence response programs that ensures lifesaving services for people affected by violence.
 VPRU has programs across 31 countries across Africa, Asia, Europe and the Middle East.